Skip to main content

 A fuel’s composition, including moisture level, chemical makeup and even density, influences how quickly a fire will spread and at what temperature.
 The moisture content of fuel, for example, determines how much of an area will burn.
 So if vegetation has a low moisture level and is very dry, a fire will burn faster and more intensely because the heat doesn’t have to eliminate water.

 “Fire isn’t going to occur until the moisture content in the fuel reaches the point where there’s enough net energy coming from the heat source.
-Once the heat has evaporated enough water, the fuel will burn,” Roise said.
+Once the heat has evaporated enough water, the fuel will burn,” said Joseph Roise, a professor of forestry and environmental resources at NC State.

-The size and amount of fuel also affects wildfire behavior, according to Roise.
+The size and amount of fuel also affects wildfire behavior, according to Roise, who studies wildfire behavior and prevention.
 Small fuel sources such as grasses typically burn quicker and don’t generate as much heat as trees and other large fuel sources, for example.
 And while a small amount of fuel will cause a fire to spread slowly with lower intensity, a lot of fuel will cause a fire to spread faster with more intensity.

 Some plants, trees and shrubs also contain oils and resins that cause them to burn more quickly and intensely.
 Additionally, some types of vegetation naturally have less moisture content.
 Oak leaves, for example, tend to be drier because they curl and have more surface area available for drying, in comparison to other hardwood species.
 Because of the lower moisture content, they’re more flammable and capable of “carrying a fire,” Roise said.